International Indigenous Artform Exchange

 - specialised training or practical experience.

-The exchange provides up to $75,000 plus GST to support at least two projects.
+The exchange provides a total fund of $75,000 plus GST for a minimum of two projects.

 It supports selected Māori artists to: